Archery Accuracy Quest - Nature & Outdoors quest for Intermediate level adventurers

 4

-Conduct a safety briefing covering range commands ('nock', 'draw', 'loose', 'hold'), establish a retrieval protocol where all archers walk to targets together, and designate a range master to enforce rules.
+Teach range commands ('nock', 'draw', 'loose', 'hold') and establish a retrieval protocol where all archers walk to the target together.
+Designate one person as range master to call commands and enforce the firing line.

 5